It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 Split was designed for Roman Emperor Diocletian in the fourth century AD and is now a UNESCO World Heritage site.
 It is by far one of the most underrated cities in Europe.

-Split is full of coastline and has many beautiful beaches and rocky coves.
+Split is full of coastlines and has many beautiful beaches and rocky coves.

 Bacvice Beach is the most famous in the city and a popular tourist destination.
 Mainly because it is family-friendly during the day and then becomes a booming club scene at night.